spacetelescope/roman_notebooks/content/intro.md

-# Welcome to the RSP!
+# Welcome to the RRN!

-<span style="font-variant:small-caps;">the rsp is still in active development! your feedback will help us prioritize improvements.</span>
+<span style="font-variant:small-caps;">the RRN is still in active development! your feedback will help us prioritize improvements.</span>

-The Roman Science Platform (RSP) enables you to access, simulate, visualize, and analyze data from the Nancy Grace Roman Space Telescope without installing or downloading anything on your own computer.
-The RSP is accessed through JupyterLab, allowing you to run Jupyter Notebooks and scripts to perform a scientific analysis.
+The Roman Research Nexus (RRN) enables you to access, simulate, visualize, and analyze data from the Nancy Grace Roman Space Telescope without installing or downloading anything on your own computer.
+The RRN is accessed through JupyterLab, allowing you to run Jupyter Notebooks and scripts to perform scientific analysis.
 You can open a new Python Jupyter notebook via the top menu (<span style="font-variant:small-caps;">file › new › notebook</span>) or use the links below to learn more.